App Maker Spotlight: Cristiano Souza

-When Cristiano Souza joined ArcTouch in 2011 as a project manager, he was one of 15 team members based in our Florianópolis, Brazil office.
+When Cristiano Souza joined in 2011 as a project manager, he was one of 15 team members in the ArcTouch Florianópolis, Brazil office.
 He’s since taken on the lofty role of general manager of the office, and has helped to grow the team to more than 60 engineers and designers.
 The office is key to our business growth – and the story of the Florianópolis team is a big part of that.

-Under Souza’s leadership, ArcTouch Brazil has had a profound cultural impact on ArcTouch’s San Francisco headquarters and New York office.
-Several team members that started in Florianópolis have moved to San Francisco, including Paulo Michels, our VP of Engineering, and part of the ArcTouch leadership team.
+Under Souza’s leadership, ArcTouch Brazil has had a profound cultural impact on ArcTouch’s San Francisco headquarters.
+Several team members that started in Florianópolis have moved to San Francisco, including our VP of engineering, Paulo Michels.
 Traditions started in Brazil, like the weekly Thirsty Thursday social gatherings and monthly demo days, where employees share the latest news and best practices from their projects, have become staples in all of our offices.
 And every day, the ingenuity and resourcefulness of the Florianópolis team comes through in our client projects.

 Souza recently shared a view of what it’s like to work for ArcTouch Brazil and how he sees the team evolving in the future.

 It changes all the time.
 I’ve recently caught Pokémon Go fever – I have a 9-year-old daughter and our family regularly goes on hunting quests, so that’s a favorite.
 If I were to pinpoint a long-time winner, it’s probably Spotify.

 How did you first get involved with ArcTouch and the tech industry?

 I was at a point in my career where I wanted to try something new, something in an up and coming space – and even better if it was a company that had business in the U.S. I wanted to work for an innovative software company.
 I love the software development process, and I wanted to join a company committed to using the best Agile processes and techniques.